marcelCarpinter/magento-modules/README.md

  Custom_FrontendTesting:
  - Module created with a simple js file and it tests, in order to show a simple example on how to use Grunt and Jasmine to test.
 It includes a readme with a guide on how the file is executed.

+ Custom_Carrousel:
+ - Module created to display products on a custom carrousel.
+It includes a custom endpoint to bring the data and a carrousel loaded as external cdn.